Culture and menstruation: Socioeconomic inequity

 Menstruating is an expensive process, and thus difficulty in accessing period products disproportionately impacts low-income people.
 Especially with laws like the tampon tax and the lack of free menstrual products in most bathrooms, many are forced to miss school or work due to lack of access.
 One in five low-income women have reported missing work, school or similar events due to lack of access to period supplies.

 With regards to mental health, 68.1% of women experiencing monthly period poverty expressed that they were experiencing moderate or severe depression compared to 43.4% of women who experienced no period poverty.

 In 2021, 51% of female students wore period products for longer than recommended.
 Overtime use of period products may lead to the onset of toxic shock syndrome, in addition to the chances of used pads and tampons having the ability to carry STIs.
 In a different study with low-income women, 64% of participants explained that they could not afford menstrual products in the previous year.
 Of these women, around one-third expressed that they resorted to other products like rags, toilet paper, and children's diapers.

 The COVID-19 pandemic has only exacerbated these concerns in a time when unemployment and financial insecurity has risen.
 In March 2020, the CARES Act allowed for money from health savings and flexible spending accounts to be used for the purchasing of menstrual products.
+Interviews with poor women in Pakistan conducted during the pandemic highlight how access to menstrual products became impossible and was not a priority and they had to resort to sharing and using rags.

 In 2017, the U.S. Department of Justice promised to grant every woman incarcerated in a federal prison menstrual products free of charge.
 Yet countless women are not housed in a federal prison, and go without access to period products keeping them safe and hygienic.
 54% of women in prisons do not have access to sufficient period supplies, as they are forced to spend their 75 cent per hour wages at commissaries that charge up to 5 dollars for pads and tampons.

 Efforts are now being made to reduce period poverty in Scotland, as it became the first country in the world to make period products free in August 2022.
 The Period Products Act made it a legal duty for local authorities to provide free period products such as tampons and sanitary pads to "anyone who needs them."